 9. Mashed Potatoes

 Mashed potatoes aren't inherently Southern, but they're usually along for the ride.
-They're often served along fried chicken or as a side at Southern barbecue joints.
-You can even lighten them up by swapping in cauliflower for half of the spuds.
+They often get serv along fried chicken or as a side at Southern barbecue joints.
+Want to lighten things up: swap in cauliflower for half of the spuds.
 (Nobody will notice, promise!)

 Okra's a staple of Southern Creole cuisine, and it's usually treated in one of two ways.
-The first is this: You can cut the stalks into tiny tubes, coat in a cornmeal batter and fry up to crispy perfection.
-Or you can cook an okra-tomato mixture and serve it as a side vegetable.
+The first: Cut the stalks into tiny tubes, coat in a cornmeal batter and fry up to crispy perfection.
+The second: Cook an okra-tomato mixture and serve as a side vegetable.
 Either way, it's a signature Southern flavor.